zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

   ![](./images/git-hub-commit-push-origin.png " ")

-## **STEP 3:** Set Up GitHub Pages for Your Fork to Test Your Content
+## **STEP 3:** Set Up GitHub Pages for your Fork to Test your Content

-After you upload the content from your clone to your fork, you can ask your review team members to review this content by providing them with access to your GitHub Pages site URL (or the URL for your forked repository).
+After you upload the content from your clone to your fork, request your review team members to review this content by providing them with access to your GitHub Pages site URL (or the URL of your forked repository).

 The GitHub Web UI has a feature called as **Set Up GitHub Pages for Your Fork** to Test Your Content.
 This feature performs a dynamic conversion of the Markdown files (.md files you have developed using your Atom Editor) to HTML.
 You can preview your workshop and labs on your forked repository and provide this URL to your reviewers for reviewing them.
 To upload your final labs and workshop to the master repository (production) also, you will use the **GitHub Pages** feature associated with the master learning-library repository.

   ![](./images/git-hub-deploy-completed-content-to-master.png " ")

 To identify your GitHub Pages URL and how to enable this feature:
-1. Login to [GitHub Web UI] (http://github.com) using your GitHub account credentials, and then click your fork's link in the **Repositories** section to display your fork.
+1. Login to [GitHub Web UI](http://github.com) using your GitHub account credentials, and then click your fork's link in the **Repositories** section to display your fork.

   ![](./images/git-hub-stage-git-hub-pages-repositories.png " ")